rolling-scopes-school/tasks/react/modules/tasks/tests.md

 - No major changes are made to the logic or structure of class components during testing.
 - Conversion to functional components is not performed.
 - Only changes to improve testability are allowed, without altering behavior.
-- Refactoring or conversion to functional components is not performed.
-- Only minor changes to improve testability (e.g., adding data-testid) are allowed, without altering behavior.

 ### Feature 3: Behavior-Focused Testing (**15 points**)